SensorLogicInc/modules/matlab/README.md

 The XEP Radar Connector is an interface which allows Matlab to interact with the X4 UWB radar remotely.
-From the Matlab perspective, outside of the initial setup, the functionality of the connectors should act identical compared the SensorLogic Linux XEP MATLAB Connector.
+From the Matlab perspective, outside of the initial setup, the functionality of this connector should act identical compared to the SensorLogic Linux XEP MATLAB Connector.

 _In the current version, streaming radar data is not supported.
 The `vcom_xep_radar_connector` connector supports a design where the user will request (poll) for data, and the particular